jakswa/marta_api/README.md

 # updates

-The grew a little since it was first written.
+This grew a little since it was first written.
 In addition to serving as a proxy between MARTA's API and the browser (because you shouldn't put your marta API key into the browser), there now exists a hook that fills in data gaps with schedule data.

 ## schedule data